5 Types of Isolators for Pharma and Life Science—The Best Ways to Decontaminate Them

 1. Containment Isolators

 These isolators are used specifically for handling hazardous materials or sensitive/potent pharmaceutical ingredients and infectious materials.
 Negative pressure systems are built into these isolators for an extra measure of protection and are generally employed in the pharmaceutical manufacturing industry.
-This is an ideal environment for HHP™ and VPHP systems that will inject and extract hydrogen peroxide while delivering a validatable 6-log cycle into these closed loop isolators.
-HHP™ systems may provide faster cycle times, to speed up decontamination, and provide safer material compatibility of the isolator materials.
+This is an ideal environment for HHP™ and VPHP systems that will inject and extract hydrogen peroxide while delivering a validatable 6-log cycle into these closed-loop isolators.
+HHP™ systems may provide faster cycle times, speed up decontamination, and provide safer material compatibility of the isolator materials.

 2. Aseptic Isolators

 These isolators play a pivotal role in maintaining aseptic conditions when working with highly sensitive agents.
 Specialized HEPA filters are installed in the isolator to prevent the entry of contaminants.
 Aseptic isolators are used when formulating Total Parental Nutrition (TPN) and other sterile pharmacological mixtures.
 In the biotechnology industry, they are used when completing gene and cell therapy and tissue engineering.
 Sterility testing can also be completed using this equipment.
 VPHP and HHP™ systems will effectively treat the isolators and their equipment.
-HHP™ systems will also effectively treat the filtration system possibly eliminating potential contaminants in the filtration system as demonstrated in peer reviewed studies.
+HHP™ systems will also effectively treat the filtration system possibly eliminating potential contaminants in the filtration system as demonstrated in peer-reviewed studies.

 3. Flexible Film Isolators

 Flexible fflexible film soft sided isolator decontaminationilm isolators are routinely used to protect staff from infectious materials, pathogens, and blood.
 They are also used in the breading of germ-free mice for research.
 Their less expensive price tag has made them more popular in recent years and can be found in both positive and negative pressure designs.
 They are used in a variety of fields including pharmaceutical manufacturing, gnotobiotic, healthcare, and animal research.
-HHP™ systems have been extremely successful treating these isolators’ filters, transfer ports and their contents, without causing yellowing of film materials as seen with traditional VPHP systems using 35%-59% VPHP (Grinstead, Holland, Watkins 1).
+HHP™ systems have been extremely successful in treating these isolators’ filters, transfer ports, and their contents, without causing yellowing of film materials as seen with traditional VPHP systems using 35%-59% VPHP (Grinstead, Holland, Watkins 1).
 Additionally, HHP™ has been effective in shortening the time of comprehensive decontamination of these isolators from days to under an hour.

 4. Rigid Isolators

 Rigid isolators are used when dealing with chemicals that are cytotoxic or have higher hazard risks.
 They are also used in the manufacturing and research of pathogens.
 They tend to be more expensive because they are made of stainless steel.
 Negative and positive pressure options are Image of a Rigid Isolatorusually available for these isolators.
-The gaseous biocontamination alternatives include HHP™ and VPHP, both of which provide closed system injection (Grinstead, et. al).
+The gaseous biocontamination alternatives include HHP™ and VPHP, both of which provide closed-system injection (Grinstead, et. al).
 Self-contained extraction of remaining decontaminant is ideal and HHP systems make this possible through extraction pod automation.
 HHP™ systems inject and extract hydrogen peroxide decontaminant.

 5. Transfer Isolators